 Allium hookeri var. muliense - A Chinese species, the variety muliense has bright yellow flowers instead of white.
 The foliage is very broad, with 8-9 leaves, looking more like a hemerocallis than an allium.
 The flowering stems reaches over 2' (60-70 cm), with a hemispherical head of flowers in June and early July.
 Three photos by Mark McDonough, June 2004.

 Allium hymenorrhizum "robust form" - I've grown several forms of this species, but this one from Jerry Flintoff is by far the most robust and distinctive.
 It grows 3' to 3-1/2' tall (90-105 cm) and has lollipop balls of lilac-pink blooms in early summer.
 The first photo shows a flower head with buds ready to open, the second shows flowers at full anthesis, and the third shows the succulent sprouting shoots in late March to early April, the leaf bases stained beet red and the emerging leaves strongly falcate.
 Photos by Mark McDonough.

 Allium incensiodorum was collected in Istria, northern Croatia, where it grows with Cyclamen purpurascens, Paeonia officinalis, Helleborus multifidus subsp. istriacus and other fine Mediterranean plants among limestone boulders.
 Leaves are strap-like.
 Flowers in mid August in cultivation in the UK.
 Photos by Tom Mitchell.

 Allium insubricum Boiss. & Reut. is found in stony ground at 800 to 2100 m (2500 to 6300 ft) in the Italian Alps.
 It is considered to be among the most desirable of Allium species.
 It is closely akin to the equally beautiful Allium narcissiflorum and seed purported to be the latter in seed exchanges is usually this species instead.
 (Seed heads of Allium narcissiflorum become erect; seed heads of Allium insubricum stay nodding.)
 It can be difficult to grow and flower well.
-Photo by Mark McDonough, taken in the garden of a nearby friend.
+First photo by Mark McDonough, taken in the garden of a nearby friend.
 Second photo of a pot grown plant in the UK by RH, sourced from Paul Christian.